 Enough color theory!
 Let’s see some colors paired with honey oak and you’ll get a better visual of what works.

-Paint Colors That Work With Honey Oak
+Paint Colors That Go With Oak Cabinets

 My go-to paint color for the modern home usually comes down to a shade of gray.
 Even though designers will tell you that it’s falling out of favor, most homeowners still prefer it.